Sign up to receive our Daily E-Clips on our subscription page.

 Bellingham Herald (subscription required)

-Whatcom County sees 31 new COVID cases Saturday
+Whatcom County sees 29 new COVID-19 cases reported by state on Saturday

 Capital Press